fsr-de/1327/README.md

 ./manage.py createsuperuser --username=root
 ```

+To login with your local user instead of the default OpenID login, you have to visit `http://localhost:8000/login?local_login=1`

 ### Virtual Environment

 Another way of executing this django application is the use of a virtual python environment.
 This way bypasses the needs for a virtual machine and simplifies the life with multiple python versions installed: